A renowned rewilding estate has launched a regenerative farming project to demonstrate how food production and conservation can work in harmony.

 Some 20 years ago, Knepp diverged from traditional land use and farming to pursue a conservation rewilding project.
 The regenerative farming project marks a comeback into farming, aiming to demonstrate how conservation and regenerative agriculture can work together.
 Regenerative farming is a term used to describe farming using principles of restoring soil and water.

-Rewilding projects have come under scrutiny for reduced food production output, but Carrington told Wicked Leeks that Knepp produces 120 tonnes of meat per year, sold via their brand Knepp Wild Range Meat.
+Rewilding projects have come under scrutiny for reduced food production output, but Carrington told Wicked Leeks that Knepp produces 75 tonnes of live weight meat per year, sold via their brand Knepp Wild Range Meat.

 He added: “Creating space for nature supports food production by providing a home for pollinators and species such as owls which can be of benefit to neighbouring farmers and their crops too.
 This is something we’re really hoping to investigate and understand with this project.”